coburnicus/emp1me/events/technology-throughout-the-employment-process-a-free-webinar-series-part-3-of-3-practicing-with-technology-tools-2023-11-01.md

 ---
 Register here <https://bit.ly/ATwebinarpart3>

 This webinar series aims to provide up-to-date, practical, and relevant information to facilitate the use of technology across the many aspects of the employment process.
-Register for one, two, or all three of the following webinar sessions at no cost.
-Each webinar session provides 1 hour of professional development.
-The webinar series is for anyone who performs job development activities and/or support to individuals at their jobsite.
+Register for one, two, or all three of the following webinar sessions at no cost. *Each webinar session provides 1 hour of professional development.
+The webinar series is for anyone who performs job development activities and/or support to individuals at their jobsite.*

-**Practicing With Technology Tools - Part 3**
+**Webinar #3-Practicing With Technology Tools**

 Supporting job seekers in finding a job match has become increasingly digitized in the last several years.
 From online applications to virtual interviews to remotely engaging employers, technology plays a large role across the different stages of the employment process.
 This session examines various case scenarios of how job seekers and employees can benefit from technology as well as when to pursue assistive technology.